-Chinese peasant paintings, also known as peasant paintings, are decorative paintings and printed pictures created by peasants in central north China, most famous in Huxian county of Xi'an.
+Chinese peasant paintings, also known as peasant paintings, are decorative paintings and printed pictures created by peasants in central north China, most famous in the Huxian county of Xi'an.
 Traditionally, Huxian peasants paint their works solely for decorating their own houses or to celebrate special events such as harvesting or festivals.
 The painting's subject often includes god images and auspicious patterns, drawn or pasted in the places like the end of a heated brick bed (often seen in North China), kitchen, and walls.
 In recent years, peasants began to draw rustic pictures on paper.
-These simple aesthetic works are much loved by rural and urban people, as well as attracting attention from abroad.
+These simple aesthetic works are much loved by rural and urban people, as well as attract attention from abroad.
 If you're planning on a Xi'an tour, try to include Huxian county in your itinerary.

 What to appreciate in Peasant Paintings

 Chinese peasants paint their works by using bright colors in a simple and authentic style to express their good wishes, record their everyday lifestyle, and illustrate festivities.
 Some paintings are bold and unconstrained, some are strong and impassioned, while yet others are ornate and elegant.
 All of them have a naive charm, clear and full of the feeling of folklife.
 By appreciating these artworks, you get a full picture of how these Chinese peasants live, how they think, and what they love.

 Where to see Peasant Paintings